cannatag/ldap3/docs/manual/source/tutorial.rst

 Accessing an LDAP server
 ========================

-In the LDAP protocol the login operation is called **bind**.
+In the LDAP protocol the login operation is called **Bind**.
 A bind can be performed in 3 different ways: Anonymous Bind, Simple Password Bind, and SASL (*Simple Authentication and Security Layer*, allowing a larger set of authentication methods) Bind.
-You can think of the Anonymous bind as of a *public* access to the LDAP server where no credentials are provided and the server applies some *default* access rules.
+You can think of the Anonymous Bind as of a *public* access to the LDAP server where no credentials are provided and the server applies some *default* access rules.
 With the Simple Password Bind and the SASL Bind you provide credentials that the LDAP server uses to determine your authorizazion level.
 Again, keep in mind that the LDAP standard doesn't define specific access rules and that the authorization mechanism is not specified at all.
 So each LDAP server vendor can have a